 The JAG Showcase was designed to identify and highlight JAG projects that have shown promise in reducing crime and positively impacting communities.
 BJA has now expanded the concept of the JAG Showcase to other BJA grant programs and created a BJA Perspectives from the Field web page.

-JAG Technical Report Available - The Bureau of Justice Statistics has released Justice Assistance Grant Program, 2016, a technical report that describes the steps used in the Edward Byrne Memorial Justice Assistance Grant (JAG) formula calculation process and presents summary results of the fiscal year 2016 calculations.
+JAG Technical Report Available - The Bureau of Justice Statistics has released Justice Assistance Grant Program, 2016, a technical report that describes the steps used in the JAG formula calculation process and presents summary results of the fiscal year 2016 calculations.

 UPDATED JAG Variable Pass-Through (VPT) information: